candidato-investigo963/Computational-Neuroscience/Project_3_carbon_based_computing/passive_membrane/README.md

 ---

 ### Question 4 — Combined Change in R and C
-Multiplying resistance by 10 and dividing capacitance by 10 leaves the product \( R \cdot C \) unchanged.
+Multiplying resistance by 10 and dividing capacitance by 10 leaves the product $$\tau = R \cdot C$$ unchanged.
 As a result, the membrane reaches steady state at **the same rate**, even though the individual electrical properties have changed.

 ---